 Meet Mickey or your favorite Disney character and pop the question right there like Jamie’s husband did when he proposed in 2013.
 Jamie T. adds, “Not to mention this picture won us a 25k wedding from a bridal show/radio station lol!”

-City Hall.
 Yes, there’s City Hall on Main Street, but I’m thinking of the City Hall backdrop in Mickey’s Toontown.
-There’s even a gazebo in front where you can propose right there at Disneyland!
+Head right on up the steps nearby and have a little spot to yourself.

-Partners Statue, you know the one with Walt and Mickey with the castle in the background?
+The Partners Statue is iconic.
+You know the one with Walt and Mickey with the castle in the background?
 Sarah C. agrees it’s the perfect Disneyland proposal spot, “My now hubby proposed to me over 11 years ago by the Walt and Mickey statue right in front of the castle.”

-Pixar Pal-A-Round either in front of it on the steps of Paradise Bay (which is usually pretty empty) or inside a private non-swinging gondola.
+At Disney California Adventure Park, you’ll find the giant Ferris wheel, Pixar Pal-A-Round.
+You can propose either in front of it on the steps of Paradise Bay (which is usually pretty empty) or inside a private non-swinging gondola.
 Ask a cast member to have one all to yourselves and pop the question overlooking California Adventure.

-World of Color.
-This nighttime show has been on hiatus for a while, but reserving a perfectly romantic spot with a dessert party is the absolute way to go.
+This nighttime show exudes romance and reserving a perfectly romantic spot with a dessert party is the absolute way to go.

 There are so many romantic spots to propose at Disneyland Resort, but maybe you’d like something a little more private and out of the public eye.
 Choose one of these restaurants and make your reservations up to 60 days in advance via the Disneyland mobile app.
 More romantic spots and things to do in this date night at Disneyland article.